nusenu/tor-relay-well-known-uri-spec/README.md

 (more specifically the [operatorurl](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/#operatorurl)).
 It can also be used for autodiscovery of Tor relays run by a given entity.
 It solves the issue that Tor relay contact information is an unidirectional and unverified claim by nature.
-This well-knwon URI aims to allow the verification of the unidirectional claim.
+This well-known URI aims to allow the verification of the unidirectional claim.
 It aims to reduce the risk of impersonation attacks, where a Tor relay claims to be operated by a certain entity, but actually isn't.

 * An initially (unverified) Tor relay contact information might claim to be related to an